Table Of Contents

 - How Does the Patch Prevent Pregnancy?

-- What Are the Disadvantages of the Patch?
+- What are the Side Effects of the Patch?

 - How Effective is the Patch?